githubEdit

 • Understand the focus of SIRT/CSIRT in incident response for escalated SOC events

-• Understand how the roles of ethical hackers and red teams intersect and transverse
+• Understand how the roles of ethical hackers and red teams intersect and diverge

-This section delineates the two fundamental, complementary paradigms of cybersecurity: defensive security and offensive security.
+This section delineates two fundamental, complementary paradigms of cybersecurity: defensive security and offensive security.
 Defensive security, embodied by an organization's blue team and its operational arms like the Security Operations Center (SOC) and Computer Security Incident Response Team (CSIRT), focuses on a protector's mindset to prevent, detect, and respond to threats through system hardening, continuous monitoring, and incident management.
-In comparison, offensive security adopts an adversarial perspective through the practices of ethical hacking and red teaming, which involve authorized, real-world attack simulations to proactively identify and exploit vulnerabilities before malicious actors can.
-Ultimately, understanding the distinct mindsets, skills, and organizational roles associated with each paradigm is crucial for building a robust and resilient cybersecurity posture.
+In comparison, offensive security, embodied by an organization's ethical hacking and red teaming arms, adopts an adversarial perspective which involves authorized, real-world attack simulations to proactively identify and exploit vulnerabilities before malicious actors do.
+Understanding the distinct mindsets, skills, and organizational roles associated with each paradigm is crucial for building a robust and resilient cybersecurity posture.

 Topics covered in this section